A Guide to Standard Cabinet Specifications for Custom Projects

 Standard Specifications for Cabinet Backs

-A cabinet back is the panel on the wall-facing side of a cabinet box that encloses the structure, adds strength, and provides a solid surface for mounting the cabinet to the wall.
+A cabinet back is the panel on the wall-facing side of a cabinet box that encloses the structure, adding strength.
 All Decor cabinets have a melamine-covered hardboard cabinet back.

 Standard Cabinet Specifications for Adjustable Shelves